terminalparty/trend-following-spreadsheets/CODE_OF_CONDUCT.md

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team a
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at dx3152@hotmail.com.
+All complaints will be reviewed and